Daron Acemoglu: Views

 In an op-ed for The Globe and Mail following the 2014 Ukrainian revolution, Acemoglu advocated Ukraine "to break with its past as quickly as possible.
 It needs to move away from Russia, politically and economically, even if that means an end to the natural-gas subsidies Russia has used to keep it in the position of a client state.
-Even more important is for Ukraine’s leaders to spread political power and economic benefits to the maximum number of its people, including Russian speakers."
+Even more important is for Ukraine's leaders to spread political power and economic benefits to the maximum number of its people, including Russian speakers."

 Acemoglu argued that the Greek government-debt crisis was caused by the "terrible state of Greek institutions, and the clientelistic nature of its politics", and stated that the country's problems are "political not just macroeconomic."
-He identified lack of political integration within the EU as Greece's problem and that "the only way forward for Europe is to have greater fiscal and banking integration or to abandon monetary integration."
+He identified lack of political integration within the EU as Greece's problem, and said that "the only way forward for Europe is to have greater fiscal and banking integration or to abandon monetary integration."

 Political involvement

 Turkey

-In March 2011, Acemoglu was offered by Foreign Minister Ahmet Davutoğlu to become Turkey's permanent representative to the OECD in Paris, which he rejected in order to continue his academic career.
-It was seen in Armenia as a politically motivated move to earn "political dividends" on Armenian issues.
+In March 2011, Turkish Foreign Minister Ahmet Davutoğlu offered to appoint Acemoglu as Turkey's permanent representative to the OECD in Paris, a post he turned down in order to continue his academic career.

 Acemoglu met with Kemal Kılıçdaroğlu, leader of the opposition Republican People's Party (CHP) in October 2022.
 In December 2022 Kılıçdaroğlu appointed Acemoglu, among others, as his economic adviser.
 Pro-Erdogan circles criticized the move.
-One pro-government columnist said: "The Armenian Daron Acemoğlu, praised by FETÖ, prepared Kılıçdaroğlu's vision program, (resembling his own roots)."
+One pro-government columnist said: "The Armenian Daron Acemoğlu, praised by FETÖ, prepared Kılıçdaroğlu's vision program (resembling his own roots)."
 In response, finance professor Özgür Demirtaş defended Acemoglu.
 "This tweet is both racist and presumptuous.
-The influence of Daron Acemoğlu on world’s economy-finance professors is greater than the number of cells in your body.
+The influence of Daron Acemoğlu on world's economy-finance professors is greater than the number of cells in your body.
 It's terrible that you talk like this about a professor who made us proud and is going for the Nobel prize."
 Yeni Şafak, a pro-government newspaper, ran the headline: "Daron Acemoğlu, one of the new economic advisors of the CHP, could not solve the economic crisis of Armenia."